Apple Cinnamon Scrolls

 - Tip out onto a lightly floured benchtop and knead until smooth.
 Roll out into a large rectangle shape approx. 1/2 cm thick.

-- To make the cinnamon butter: mix the butter, ground cinnamon and brown sugar with a spoon or electric mixer until smooth with no lumps.
-Spread over the rolled out dough, and sprinkle the apple chunks over the top.
+- Spread the cinnamon butter over the rolled out dough, and sprinkle the apple chunks over the top.
+(Optional: add some chopped walnuts).

 - Starting lengthways, roll the dough up into a long tube.
 Then use a sharp knife (or new, unflavoured dental floss!) slice the dough into 8-12 pieces.